 We are not surprised to see the donor pictorially accompanied by his protector.
 But very hardly the choice of the saint was made to specific arrangements of the donor, in reality very often the saint was just an artistic escamotage planned by the painter, who instead had precise pictorial and symbolic needs under his contract.
 And, among Flemish Renaissance painters, Hans Memling is surely one of the most symbolic.
 But here Hans Memling clearly represents a young wild boar, not a piglet or a sow as required by the Church tradition.
 A boar is an animal that, unlike the pig, belongs to pagan and not Christian iconography and symbology.

-To strengthen this impression there is the textile panel acting as tapestry for the throne.
-Memling has sometimes used this weird floreal decoration, in fact it can be defined as a textile trademark for him, like the “Memling’s rugs”.
-But while the latter reflect the known iconography and decorations of Middle East rugs, the gold panels on the back of the throne of the Virgin looks more like the Dionysian thyrsus than a known to botany flower.
-The other known Memling’s altarpieces in which we can see a similar item to decorate the back of a majestic dominion chair (1) are the “Virgin and Child with St. James and St. Dominic” (1488-1490) and the “Donne Triptych” (1470-1478).
-In the first altarpiece the divine child is represented while opening a book.
+To strengthen this impression there is the textile panel acting as a tapestry for the throne.
+Memling has sometimes used this weird floral decoration, in fact, it can be defined as a textile trademark for him, like the “Memling’s rugs”.
+But while the latter reflects the known iconography and decorations of Middle East rugs, the gold panels on the back of the throne of the Virgin look more like the Dionysian thyrsus than a known to botany flower.
+The other known Memling altarpieces in which we can see a similar item to decorate the back of a majestic dominion chair (1) are the “Virgin and Child with St. James and St. Dominic” (1488-1490) and the “Donne Triptych” (1470-1478).
+In the first altarpiece, the divine child is represented while opening a book.
 So we are in the first part of our alchemical works, the mere “opening” of the raw matter, which we call “preliminary works” ( see an Opus Magnum scheme) to achieve our Universal Dissolvent.
 But the scene probably represented in “Virgin and Child with St Anthony the Abbot and a Donor” might be a successive phase even not planned in our Opus Magnum scheme.
-A phase which may go above and beyond our laboratory works (2).
-In the Donne altarpiece the divine child is again opening the book, but the complexity of the symbology here would take us to consider a broader survey on alchemical works.
+A phase that may go above and beyond our laboratory work (2).
+In the Donne altarpiece, the divine child is again opening the book, but the complexity of the symbology here would take us to consider a broader survey of alchemical works.

 The thyrsus can only reflect the symbols, or modes of representation, collectively associated with Dionysus, and his cult (3).
 Which, if we do not want to limit ourselves to give it the meaning of hectic and thoughtless drunken orgies, traditionally reserved for the uneducated, we have instead to read in it the hidden and high significance of resurrection and immortality, also ritualized as Eleusinian Mysteries.

-But let’s get back to the key character of St. Anthony the Abbot, who used to be portrayed by Renaissance painters not for his love for animals, but mainly for his hermit life in the Egyptian desert, the “Temptation of St. Anthony” were in fact a common artistic subject of the time.
-Among the artists who have represented the saint with the swine attribute, there is Hieronymus Bosch and his “Temptation of St. Anthony”, in which the hermit is portrayed along with a bristly piglet wearing a bell, another important attribute, symbol of death and resurrection.
-The same does Pisanello, rendering a real boar in front of St. George with dragon.
-Another typical attribute of St. Anthony is the Tau cross, which marks his historical life, providing a date between the end of the pagan era and the beginning of the Christian.
-The book, or the act of writing, in this case symbolizes huge knowledge attributed to St. Anthony.
-In the end, a legend says he has brought the fire to the world, hence many diseases involving herpes will be tied to the Egyptian saint.
+But let’s get back to the key character of St. Anthony the Abbot, who used to be portrayed by Renaissance painters, not for his love for animals, but mainly for his hermit life in the Egyptian desert, the “Temptation of St. Anthony” was in fact a common artistic subject of the time.
+Among the artists who have represented the saint with the swine attribute, there is Hieronymus Bosch and his “Temptation of St. Anthony”, in which the hermit is portrayed along with a bristly piglet wearing a bell, another important attribute, a symbol of death and resurrection.
+The same does Pisanello, rendering a real boar in front of St. George with the dragon.
+Another typical attribute of St. Anthony is the Tau cross, which marks his historical life, providing a date between the end of the pagan era and the beginning of Christianity.
+The book, or the act of writing, in this case, symbolizes huge knowledge attributed to St. Anthony.
+In the end, a legend says he has brought fire to the world, hence many diseases involving herpes will be tied to the Egyptian saint.

-Margarethe Riemschneider (from Die Religion der Kelten, the religion of the Celts): “…….. when it comes to St. Anthony the Abbot it was noted that the pig was originally a wild boar, in a painting kept at the National Gallery in London, Pisanello depicted the hermit with a wild boar.
-The boar-god was the symbol of Lug, also represented as god-deer and god of the game.
+Margarethe Riemschneider (from Die Religion der Kelten, the religion of the Celts): “… when it comes to St. Anthony the Abbot it was noted that the pig was originally a wild boar, in a painting kept at the National Gallery in London, Pisanello depicted the hermit with a wild boar.
+The boar god was the symbol of Lug, also represented as the god-deer and god of the game.

 The converted Celts had probably transferred the attributes of Lug to Saint Anthony, whose relics were brought by the crusaders in the town of Arles, in their own lands, France.
 In later times the boar was refined and replaced with the pig, to eradicate the memory of the ancient pre-Christian religion.
 They justified the piglet with a legend: the pig was a devil defeated by the hermit and forced to follow him subdued.

-Lug, god of death and resurrection, ruled over the underworld in that function; in the process of Christianization, St. Anthony also assumed that role of the guardian of hell, thus he became the one who could save the souls destined to damnation, and also became “master of fire.”
+Lug, god of death and resurrection, ruled over the underworld in that function; in the process of Christianization, St. Anthony also assumed the role of the guardian of hell, thus he became the one who could save the souls destined for damnation, and also became “master of fire.”